blessingaliu/javaProjects/README.md

 ###### Requirements

-The requirements are within the SQL_Assessemnt dir
+The requirements are within the SQL_Assessemnt directory